idaholab/moose/framework/doc/content/source/mfem/solvers/MFEMCGSolver.md

 ## Overview

 Defines and builds an `mfem::CGSolver` solver to use as an iterative solver to solve the MFEM equation system.
+Compatible with use on partially assembled equation systems.

 !syntax parameters /Solver/MFEMCGSolver